 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you work through your envy and overcome it.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you work through your envy and overcome it.
+Simply click here to connect with one via BetterHelp.com.

 Few people would argue that jealousy and envy are good things.
 Both emotions rob you of joy and connection with other people because they inherently foster division by creating a longing for something you might not have.

 And while jealousy and envy are often used interchangeably, they are not the same.

 Envy is an emotion you feel when you desire a quality or thing that another person has.
 That quality may be intellectual, spiritual, or physical.